 If moments are monumental enough they can be frozen in time forever.
 They become permanently engrained in your mind.
 They can be revisited and vividly relived time and time again.
 If you have enough of them, frame by frame they can begin to paint a picture, they can begin to shape a story.
 But how that story is told is your choice.
 Identical circumstances can be interpreted in completely contrasting ways.
 Each moment we experience is shaped by our perspective.
 Each moment can serve a greater purpose.
 I’ve had a number of these life altering moments over the last few years.
 I remember them as I remember them.
 And have chosen to use them in what I hope will serve a greater purpose.

 ‘how that story is told is your choice’

 I was not, as I am.
 That sounds deep and thoughtful.
 But really it’s the best way I can describe the transformation I have gone through and continue to go through.
 We are always evolving.
 However my evolution seems to have begun almost three years ago.
 I found myself sitting in a room listening to a young girl speak.
 She was brave enough to stand in front of a group of people she had never met before and tell her story.
 By her sharing her truth – she changed my life.

-Hearing her words turned
+‘hearing her words turned my world upside down’